 “You need to also know if something goes wrong, who’s going to pay for (your) medical care?” he says, adding that health insurance rarely covers effects of clinical trials.
 “If there is a side effect or problem, who is paying for that?”

-Men age 18 to 39 in good health may donate sperm, reports the Mayo Clinic, but it’s not a one-time affair.
-Many clinics require donors to commit to making regular deposits at least once per week — in some facilities, the requirement is 2 to 3 times per week — for at least 6 months to 1 year.
+Most sperm banks require men to be age 18 to 39 to donate sperm, according to the Mayo Clinic, but it’s not a one-time affair.
+Many clinics require donors to commit to making regular deposits at least once per week — in some facilities, the requirement is two to three times per week — for at least six months to one year.
 There are also genetic requirements for donors.
 Some facilities require donors to meet certain height requirements — usually 5 feet 10 inches or taller — and smokers, drug users and those with genetic histories of certain diseases aren’t eligible.

 Caplan says there are no physical risks to donating sperm, but donors who want to stay anonymous may face problems.